Le Hoang Diep Thao

 Le Hoang Diep Thao (Lê Hoàng Diệp Thảo) is a Vietnamese businesswoman and national leader in Vietnam's coffee industry.
-Together with her husband Dang Le Nguyen Vu, she co-founded Trung Nguyen Group, the country's foremost coffee producing company and among the best-known café chains nationwide.
+Together with her now ex-husband Dang Le Nguyen Vu, she co-founded Trung Nguyen Group, the country's foremost coffee producing company and among the best-known café chains nationwide.
 In 2003 she was directly responsible for developing the firm's G7 instant coffee brand, which has stood among the highest performing coffee trading brands in the region, consumed by in excess of a billion people in 60 countries and territories around the globe.
 She is currently chairwoman and CEO of TNI King Coffee, headquartered in Singapore.

 In 2018, Thao was the first Vietnamese speaker invited to speak at the Allegra World Coffee Portal CEO Forum in Los Angeles, USA.

 Early life

 Le Hoang Diep Thao was born in 1973 in Gia Lai, Vietnam to a family that conducted business in the gold and silver trade from the early 1960s.